Openstack Dashboard is a lot more than just an interface to our instances. It allows an administrator to configure environments, Users, and tenants.

-Load a Web browser, point it to our OpenStack Dashboard address at http://172.16.0.200/horizon, and log in as a user, such as the demo user created in Adding users recipe of Keystone OpenStack Identity Service, with the password openstack.
+Load a Web browser, point it to our OpenStack Dashboard address at https://172.16.0.200/horizon, and log in as a user, such as the demo user created in Adding Users recipe of Keystone Openstack Identity Service, with the password openstack.

 If using the VLAN Manager under Nova network, we need to run some commands to tie our VLAN private networks to our tenants as this isn’t possible under the OpenStack Dashboard.
 To do this, log on to a shell on our Controller host.
 If this was created using Vagrant run the following command:

 To add a new tenant to our OpenStack environment, carry out the following steps:

 If our OpenStack environment has been set up by using the VLAN Manager in /etc/nova/nova.conf (the default when nothing is specified), run the following command in the Shell on our OpenStack Controller server:

 This creates an IP range on a specific VLAN that we have associated with our horizon tenant.
 Once successful, our new tenant is available to use.

 OpenStack Dashboard is a feature rich interface that complements the command-line options available to you when managing our OpenStack environment.
 This means we can simply create a tenant (Ubuntu’s interface refers to this a project), to which users can belong to, within OpenStack Dashboard.

 When creating new tenants under a VLAN Manager configured OpenStack network, we assign an IP address range and specific VLAN ID to this tenant.
 If we assign a new VLAN, please ensure you configure your hardware switches accordingly, so that the private network can communicate by using this new VLAN ID.
 Note that we use the following parameters with nova-manage, the command used when configuring a network to match our new tenant: